What is organic revenue and how is its ROI measured?

 In e-commerce, this return comes from being found at the exact moment a customer is ready to buy.
-That includes appearing in traditional search engines, AI-powered search experiences, and delivering site experiences that make it easy for users to find the right products and complete a purchase.
+That includes appearing in traditional search engines, AI-powered search experiences like ChatGPT and Perplexity, and delivering site experiences that make it easy for users to find the right products and complete a purchase.

-High-performing organic growth does not rely on blog traffic or broad awareness.
-It is driven by high-intent category pages, long-tail landing pages and product-led navigation that match how customers actually search.
-When those pages exist, are visible, and work well, organic traffic turns directly into revenue.
+High-performing organic growth is often driven by high-intent category pages, long-tail landing pages and product-led navigation that match how customers actually search.
+When those pages exist, are visible, and work well, organic traffic can turn directly into revenue.

-Organic revenue ROI is therefore not about traffic for its own sake.
+Organic search ROI is therefore not about traffic for its own sake.
 It is about incremental revenue created by pages that capture demand your site previously missed.

-At its simplest, organic revenue ROI compares what you invest with what you get back.
+At its simplest, organic search ROI compares what you invest with what you get back.
 If you invest $1 into organic growth and it generates $10 in additional revenue, your ROI is 900%.

-However, Similar AI's Growth Calculator also takes other factors into account:
+However, Similar AI's Growth Calculator also takes other factors into account when you measure organic search revenue:

-For e-commerce teams, organic revenue ROI becomes especially compelling when new landing pages unlock demand that was never reachable before.
-For example, pages built around specific combinations of product attributes, use cases or contexts are pages that customers actively search for, but which traditional site structures rarely support.
+For e-commerce teams, organic search ROI becomes especially compelling when new landing pages unlock demand that was never reachable before.
+For example, pages built around specific combinations of product attributes, use cases or contexts are pages that customers actively search for, but which traditional site structures often don't support well.

 The cost of organic growth isn't free

 Because there's no cost per click, organic visibility is often labelled “free”.
-The costs, however, are very real.
+The costs, however, are very real and directly impact your search engine optimization ROI.

 We've spoken to a lot of e-commerce teams and most of them use some combination of: